 We have adopted an admissions policy that opens the school to families who are like-minded spiritually, who are supportive of our philosophy, objective, and standards of education and whose children meet our enrollment standards.
 Our purpose is to serve families who desire not simply a private education, but a distinctively Christian education for their children.

 Middle school is a time for students to master key subject areas such as reading comprehension, writing and mathematical concepts as they prepare for high school and ultimately college and careers.
-Gateway utilizes Analytical Grammar, Mosdos Press Literature, the Institute for Excellence in Writing, Houghton Mifflin Harcourt’s Big Idea Mathematics and ALEKS® to build this educational foundation.
+Gateway utilizes Shurley English, Analytical Grammar, Mosdos Press Literature, the Institute for Excellence in Writing, Houghton Mifflin Harcourt’s Big Idea Mathematics and ALEKS® to build this educational foundation.
 The middle school years are also a time for students to learn about a variety of disciplines in the worlds of science and social studies.
 Students will explore earth, life, and physical science through Apologia’s Science and social studies through Pearson’s My World, American History, & Civics/Economics curricula.
 Gateway middle school classes also focus daily on the study of God’s Holy Bible and attend a weekly chapel worship service led by Destiny Worship Center’s Youth Pastors.